Target says PINs stolen, but confident data secure

 The attack began on November 27, the day before the Thanksgiving holiday and continued until December 1, making it the second-largest data breach in U.S. retail history.

-The largest breach against a U.S. retailer, uncovered in 2007 at TJX Cos Inc, led to the theft of data from more than 90 million credit cards over about 18 months.
+The largest breach against a U.S. retailer, uncovered in 2007 at TJX Cos Inc (TJX.N), led to the theft of data from more than 90 million credit cards over about 18 months.

-News of the breach at Target has hurt the retailer's reputation and stock price.

-Target's consumer perception scores dropped to their lowest level since 2007 after the breach, according to a survey of 15,000 people by YouGov BrandIndex, which tracks thousands of brands around the world.

 (Reporting by Jim Finkle and Dhanya Skariachan; Editing by Bob Burgdorfer and Richard Chang)